Tyler887/autodiscuss/README.md

 # Auto-discuss
-Creates a new issue in a repository for discussing recent activities (wiki edits, pushes, etc.).
+Creates a new issue in a repository for discussing recent activities affecting the database (wiki edits, pushes, and pull requests).

 Useful when your wiki is being vandalised by vandals.